kwdila/roulette_dapp/README.md

 # roulette_dapp
-Simple roulette dapp on solana with pdas and secure random number generation
+Simple roulette dapp on solana with pdas and secure random number generation from switchboard